 The Minnewanka Lake loop is about 13km in distance.
 The loop offers a wide variety of activities for the tourist such as hiking, mountain biking, canoeing, and camping.
 It's also very close to the town of Banff.
 We get off the exit to Banff Ave and head north and follow the signs to the loop.
 The loop goes along the Two Jack Lake and western end of Lake Minnewanka and loops back to Banff Ave.
 Immediately, in the distance I see an elk out on the meadow, unfortunately, I can't pull over and it's too far away for pictures.
 The road is narrow and winding as I try my best to keep an eye out for wildlife and on the road.
 We see absolutely nothing.
 We pull off at Two Jack Lake for a photo op.
 Even though it's the weekend, we're the only people there.
 To the south, the clouds are covering the top of Mount Rundle.
 The wind coming off the lake is chilly.
 I take the opportunity to take a picture of Kim and the kids.
 The shots are great as I have the snow-covered peaks and the forest in the background is deep green against the rocky background.
 The mountain air is refreshing as I just stand there and take in the view.
 We get back on the road and head towards Lake Minnewanka.
 As I'm driving, I see something in the distance walking up the road.
 I quickly recognize it as a bighorn sheep.
 Sheep are one of the most common mammals in the park.
 They often frequent the sides of the roads feeding on the lush growth before heading up into the mountains in mid-summer.
 The sheep is completely comfortable with the car stopping right next to it.
 Across the road are two others feeding on the hill.
 We take some pictures and continue on the loop.
 We come up to Lake Minnewanka which in Natoka means "Waters of the Spirits".
 We drive over the dam and see some boats out on the lake.
 The lake is very popular with boaters and scuba divers.
 The first thing that pops into my head is how good is the fishing?
 It's a shame that I won't have any time to wet a line.
 Farther up and around the road we see a couple cars stopped along the side.
 I glance over and there are two elk feeding.
 It's hard to see them because they're down in the bushes.
 We can't pull over, but the kids get a glimpse of them.
 Hopefully tomorrow, we might see more of them when we head up the Bow Valley Parkway on our way to BC.

 Before heading into Banff, I turn on to Vermillion Lakes road.
 Along the road, there are a series of small lakes.
 The main attraction of the lakes is the stunning view of Mount Rundle.
 I slow down to scan around the lakes to see if there are any animals.
 I don't see any, but I do see evidence as there are several trails in the reed beds were either made by elk or deer.
 I park the car and we get out to take some pictures.
 I take several photos of Mount Rundle and Sulphur Mountain.
 I also take some shots of the lakes and the surrounding forest.
 They look peaceful and serene despite hearing all the traffic as the Trans Canada highway runs right behind us.
 The lakes are popular for canoeing and paddle boarding, but nobody is out this evening.
 The only animal we see is a muskrat leisurely swimming along.
 We see several people with large cameras on tripods.
 What are they waiting for?
-I have no idea, but I hope they have a lot of mosquito repellent as it will getting dark in a couple hours.
+Probably for the sun to set.
+I hoped they have a lot of mosquito repellent as it will getting dark in a couple hours.
 We leave them behind and head into Banff.

 Upper Hot Springs/Banff